citizens-guide-open-data/citizens-guide-open-data.github.io/guide/references.md

 Newman, G., Wiggins, A., Crall, A., Graham, E., Newman, S., & Crowston, K. 2012.
 The future of citizen science: Emerging technologies and shifting paradigms. *Frontiers in Ecology and the Environment*, 10(6), 298-304.

+Nin, J., Herranz, J. (2010). *Privacy and Anonymity in Information Management Systems: New Techniques for New Practical Problems*.
+London UK: Springer-Verlag

+Nissenbaum, H. (2004).
+"Privacy as Contextual Integrity" Washington Law Review Association, 119(79), 119-158.

+Nissenbaum, H. (1998).
+"Protecting Privacy in an Information Age: The Problem of Privacy in Public" Law and Philosophy, 17, 559-596.

 OD4D.
 2016.
 "Home."
 Open Data for Development Foundation.
 <https://www.od4d.net>